AnaghSharma/anaghsharma.github.io/_posts/2019-05-22-hyperlink-control.md

 ---

 ###### **OVERVIEW**
 While developing a product, there can be a requirement of using a custom control i.e. a control which is not offered as a part of the SDK.
 Developing such controls can be quite intimidating.
 I remember circa 2013 I had a really hard time developing custom controls for my Windows Phone apps.
 Even when I was able to do so, those controls were not reusable.
 It was a complex process since I did not know much about the how-to.
-I used to rely on dev articles and of course the good old [stackoverflow.com](https://www.stackoverflow.com){:target="_blank"}{:.active}.
+I used to rely on dev articles and of course the good old [stackoverflow.com](https://www.stackoverflow.com){:target="_blank" aria-label="Go to stackoverflow.com"}{:.active .font-medium}.
 With this article, I tend to give back to the dev community so that it could help someone just like someone's article did back in the days.

 <br>
 ###### **THE NEED FOR A CUSTOM CONTROL**
-While developing [Carol](https://github.com/AnaghSharma/Carol){:target="_blank"}{:.active} I had the requirement of a hyperlink text control.
+While developing [Carol](https://github.com/AnaghSharma/Carol){:target="_blank" aria-label="View Carol on GitHub"}{:.active .font-medium} I had the requirement of a hyperlink text control.
 I wanted to use it on the About window.
 Could not find the same in the AppKit, so I decided to build a custom one.

 ![The About window using the custom hyperlink control]({{ site.url }}/assets/images/posts/hyperlink-1.jpg){: .slb }